Drug information provided by: IBM Micromedex

 Using narcotics for a long time can cause severe constipation.
 To prevent this, your doctor may direct you to take laxatives, drink a lot of fluids, or increase the amount of fiber in your diet.
 Be sure to follow the directions carefully, because continuing constipation can lead to more serious problems.

-This medicine may cause a serious allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.
+This medicine may cause a serious allergic reaction called anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing or swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.

 If you have been using this medicine regularly for several weeks or longer, do not change your dose or suddenly stop using it without checking with your doctor.
 Your doctor may want you to gradually reduce the amount you are using before stopping it completely.
 This may help prevent worsening of your condition and reduce the possibility of withdrawal symptoms, such as abdominal or stomach cramps, anxiety, fever, nausea, runny nose, sweating, tremors, or trouble sleeping.